A Parent’s Guide to Taylor Swift

 “But God shows his love for us in that while we were still sinners, Christ died for us.” — Romans 5:8

-Help your children see that God’s love doesn’t depend on how good we are or how well we perform.
+Help your children recognize that God’s love does not depend on our goodness or performance.
 He loved us when we were still sinners.
-That means real love doesn’t say, “I’ll love you if…” or “I’ll be kind as long as you deserve it.”
+This means that real love does not say, “I’ll love you if…” or “I’ll be kind as long as you deserve it.”

-Talk with your kids about how this kind of love looks in everyday life:
+Engage your kids in discussions about how this kind of love manifests in everyday life:

-Showing kindness to a classmate who’s left out.
+Showing kindness to a classmate who feels excluded.

-Teach them that love like God’s is a choice, not a reward—it’s grace in action.
+Teach them that love akin to God’s is a choice, not a reward—it is grace in action.

 2. Love Is Sacrificial